I am neither a German national, nor am I currently living in Germany. Am I eligible to apply?

 Following registration in the portal you must generate and download the letter of recommendation form in the section "Personal Funding" → "Gutachten anfordern".
 This form must be sent to your referees.
 The letters of recommendation consist of the generated form and a freely-worded letter of reference.
 They must be sent by post in a sealed envelope to DAAD (Section ST43/P.R.I.M.E.), either by the referee or the applicant.

-1 September 2016 will be the earliest possible starting date.
-We are optimistic that we can offer a time frame of up to four months (1 Sep.
-2016 – 1 Jan.
-2017) in which to start the P.R.I.M.E. fellowship.
+1 January 2018 will be the earliest possible starting date.
+We can offer a time frame of up to four months (1 Jan.
+2018 – 1 May 2018) in which to start the P.R.I.M.E. fellowship.
 Any further postponement of the starting date will only be possible under exceptional circumstances, and will be decided on a case-by-case basis after the selection process.